softwareTesting123/DinoDroid/README.md

 ```

 Two trained models (train 32 apps for each) can be used directly to and run testing by copying one of them into /model.

 One is [here](https://drive.google.com/file/d/1GzWX9OeAC4vnuMyHA6eBq3yOSShhRoFX/view?usp=sharing).

 The other one is [here](https://drive.google.com/file/d/1WMe_ViO0H5jA29-Lz66pwwUTK8jYw_Md/view?usp=sharing).

+## CopyRight
+The creator keeps the whole copyright of this project and its modified versions.
+Any commercial usage needs to contact the creator.